7RU7H/Archive/Brain-Hacking/Actions/Learning-To-Continue-Learning-Better-Learning-To-Learn.md

-# Learning To Continue Learning Better
+# Learning To Continue Learning Better Learning to Learn

-Results take time and require hindsight you never get till you have it
+- Results take time and require hindsight you never get till you have it

+- 5 minutes before trying to sleep always list what you learnt to yourself.

+#### Recall and Mapping is important

+[Active recall](https://youtu.be/FatnXnlwAc4?si=sA7DvyU2b50hAnLM) Benjamin Keep video is self explainatory

+## The Big Videos are okay if ....

+If you are going to learn from YouTube videos the
+- Prime yourself by writing down what you know if anything max 5 minutes
+- Pay attention to video
+- Recall everything you learnt from video writing more down
+- Controlled forgetting make the information relevant to what you are doing some how

+If that is a lot of caveats use videos to reinforce what you have just read and **DONE** something.

-#### From "Script-Kiddie / Junior Dev / etc."  Towards Professionalism
+#### From "Script-Kiddie / Junior Developer / etc."  Towards Professionalism

 Milestones in capability and change in oneself and mostly are aided by cross-domain concepts and multi-disciplinary combinations